 - 1. When the ADST bit in ADCR is set to 1 by software or external trigger input, A/D conversion is started on the channel with the smallest number. - 2.
 When A/D conversion for each enabled channel is completed, the result of each enabled channel is stored in the A/D data register corresponding to each enabled channel. - 3.
 When A/D converter completes the conversions of all enabled channels sequentially, the ADF bit (ADSR[0]) will be set to 1.
 If the ADC interrupt function is enabled, the ADC interrupt occurs.
 The conversion of the enabled channel with the smallest number will start again if software does not clear the ADST bit. - 4.
 As long as the ADST bit remains at 1, the step 2 ~ 3 will be repeated.
-When ADST is cleared to 0, ADC cannot finish the current conversion and A/D converter enters idle state directly.
+When ADST is cleared to 0, ADC controller will finish the current conversion and the result of the smallest enabled ADC channel will become unpredictable (M05xxBN only).
+But, ADC cannot finish the current conversion and A/D converter enters idle state directly (M05xxDN/DE only).